 Last year, I wrote about my first experience truly feeling repentance and what it feels like to actually have clean states with people, it is powerfully liberating and humbling.
 I now know what is possible and I want to share some of the steps I took to make it happen so you can enter this year feeling unstoppable in your relationships with yourself and the people in your life.

-I remember the day after my program finished, I was on a high from conversations with people in my life that I didn't eat that day.
-I was on the phone all day cleaning up relationships in my life and sharing with them my vision for what I see possible in our relationship, truly having a clean slate.
+I remember the day after a program I participated in finished, I was on a high from conversations with people in my life and realized I didn't eat that whole day.
+I was on the phone all day 'cleaning up' relationships in my life and sharing with them my vision for what I see possible in our relationship, truly having a clean slate.
 Not needing food because I was nourished by connection, I am telling you right now, I had NO IDEA that was possible, and now I get what Yom Kippur can be in a whole new way.

 So, I want to ask you this, what would be possible in your relationships, if you weren't basing your interactions clouded by potentially hurtful and challenging things from the past?

 What would be possible if you didn't feel the need to defend yourself or stay distant from people in your life?